SoCraTesUK/socrates-uk/details.md

 If you're in London or coming from abroad we recommend you get the train from **Paddington** headed to Hereford or Great Malvern and get off at **Moreton-in-Marsh**.
 It takes between one and a half and two hours depending on the service you take.

-Please let us know if you're coming through this route and at what time.
-We will arrange for taxis to pick up attendees in groups from the station.
-Each taxi should be no more than £25 each way.
+We will provide numbers for local taxi companies soon - it should cost no more than £25 each way.

 The fastest way to get to London from any airport is by train.
 Take a look at [National Rail][] for routes, times, prices and to book your tickets.
 If you are coming in a group, bear in mind you could save money.
 Three or four people travelling together pay for only two tickets if the service is off-peak (remember, you need to get these group tickets at the ticket office, rather than online or using the ticket machines at the train station).